What does this notice cover?

-We share information about you for some limited purposes as follows:
+We share job applicant information for some limited purposes as follows:

-- Within the BridgeBio family of companies – we may share your information among the different BridgeBio entities to administer and manage group functions.
+- Within the BridgeBio family of companies – We may share your information among the different

 How do we operate and transfer data as part of our global business?

-How can you exercise your rights provided under applicable data protection laws?
+How can you exercise your rights provided under the GDPR?

-Depending on your jurisdiction, you may have the right, subject to applicable exceptions and adequate verification of your identity, to access, rectify, port (where technically feasible), and delete your data.
-You may also have the right to object to and restrict certain processing of your data.
-If you have unresolved concerns, you may have the right to complain to a data protection authority.
+If you are in the EEA you have the right, subject to applicable exceptions and adequate verification of your identity, to access, rectify, port (where technically feasible), and delete your data.
+You also have the right to object to and restrict certain processing of your data.
+If you have unresolved concerns, you have the right to complain to a data protection authority.
 If you would like to exercise such a right, please contact us at the details below.